kubeflow/examples/github_issue_summarization/03_serving_the_model.md

   * So you can just run this image to get a pre-trained model
   * Serving your own model using this server is discussed below

-1. You can build your own model server as discussed below
+1. You can build your own model server as discussed below.
+For this you will need to install the [Source2Image executable s2i](https://github.com/openshift/source-to-image).

 ## Wrap the model into a Seldon Core microservice